Snow Crash: Influence on the World Wide Web and computing

 Habitat, the 1986 virtual environment, applied the Sanskrit term avatar to online virtual bodies before Stephenson.
-However, the success of Snow Crash popularized the term to the extent that avatar is now a term for this concept in computer games and on the World Wide Web.
+The success of Snow Crash popularized the term.

 The novel's Central Intelligence Corporation—the result of a merger between the Library of Congress and Central Intelligence Agency—operates a wiki-like private knowledge base known as the Library.
 However, unlike Wikimedia, contributors to the Library (stringers) are paid if their contributions are used, making the Library more of an information marketplace than a public knowledge repository.

 Many virtual globe programs, including NASA World Wind and Google Earth, bear a resemblance to the "Earth" software developed by the CIC in Snow Crash.
 One Google Earth co-founder claimed that Google Earth was modeled after Snow Crash, while another co-founder said that it was inspired by Powers of Ten.
 Stephenson later referenced this in another of his novels, Reamde.

 Stephenson's concept of the Metaverse has enjoyed continued popularity and influence in high-tech circles (especially Silicon Valley) ever since the publication of Snow Crash.
 As a result, Stephenson has become "a sought-after futurist" and has worked as a futurist for Blue Origin and Magic Leap.

 Software developer Michael Abrash was inspired by Snow Crashs Metaverse and its networked 3D world.
-He left Microsoft for Id Software to write something in that direction, the result being Quake.
+He left Microsoft for id Software to write something in that direction, the result being Quake.
 The story for the 3DO game Immercenary was also heavily influenced by Snow Crash.
 A direct video-game adaptation of Snow Crash was in development in 1996, but it was never released.

 The online virtual worlds Active Worlds and Second Life were both directly inspired by the Metaverse in Snow Crash.

 Former Microsoft Chief Technology Officer J Allard and former Xbox Live Development Manager Boyd Multerer claimed to have been heavily inspired by Snow Crash in the development of Xbox Live, and that it was a mandatory read for the Xbox development team.